Cherreads

 Their clothes were simple and worn out, and the way they looked around made her uneasy.
 Something about them felt wrong.

-She had seen everything clearly and kept it in her mind like an evidence: their movements, their gestures, their attempts to look tough.
+She had seen everything clearly and kept it in her mind like an evidence.
+How they moved, their gestures, and their attempts to look tough.

 To her, every person involved in anything suspicious was a suspect.